ilovemyminutes/ilovemyminutes/README.md

 ### 👋Jihyeong Ko
-Hi, this is Jihyeong!
-I'm enjoying learning about data analysis and machine-learning.
+Hi there, this is Jihyeong!
+I'm enjoying learning about data analysis and AI.
 Recently, I'm interested in developing 'big data-based things' into good services😃.

 ### 🏃‍♀️Career